Epistles of Wisdom: Translations

 A Syrian physician gave one of the first Druze manuscripts to Louis XIV in 1700, which is now kept in the Bibliothèque Nationale.
 Various conflicts, such as the invasion of Ibrahim Pasha between 1831 and 1838, along with the 1860 Lebanon conflict, caused some of these texts to fall into the hands of academics.
 Other original manuscripts are held in the Robert Garrett collection at Princeton University.
 The first French translation was published in 1838 by linguist and orientalist Antoine Isaac, Baron Silvestre de Sacy in Exposé de la religion des Druzes.

 In 1986, a transcription of all 111 epistles was published by Father Joseph Azzi in Lebanon.
 Together, they make up 5–6 volumes.
-However, this edition of the Rasa'il al-hikma, which was published at the time by pseudonymous writers in Lebanon as part of the highly controversial "The Hard Truth" series.
+However, this edition of the Rasa'il al-hikma was published at the time by pseudonymous writers in Lebanon as part of the highly controversial "The Hard Truth" series.
 The series included several anti-Druze, anti-Alawite, and anti-Islamic books.
 It was banned by the authorities for containing misleading information and hate speech.
 Additionally, an unpublished dissertation by David Bryer was prepared for the first two volumes.

 In 2007, a French translation and critical examination of these first two volumes (epistles 1–40) from the Epistles of Wisdom was published by CNRS researcher Daniel De Smet.
 De Smet has provided a doctrinal introduction, notes, a description and inventory of the manuscripts, and studies of their contents and characteristics.